suspect-devices/digithink/docs/buildnotes/mkdocs-server-configuration/mkdocs-server-configuration.md

 [export.py](export.py)

-... add some explanation for getting the resulting
+... add some explanation for getting the resulting the converted markdown to the mkdocs servers...

 ### Building the static web site (staging server).

     cd /theflatfield/static/digithink/